HongxiaoChen/JPMC-part-1-modified/README.md

 - `tests/`: Contains unit tests

 A `run.bash` script is provided in the root directory to reproduce all results.
+A `Report1.pdf` file that summaries the replication results.

 ## Core Implementation (`codes/`)